siinyann/NewsApp/README.md

 # NewsApp

-Swift Pratical for a News App
+Swift Practical for a News App